salilkanade/NYCTaxiWebApp/README.md

 ---

-# Part 2 - Building Azure Functions to enable real time flight data
+# Part 2 - Building Azure Function

-In Part 2 of this tutorial, we will now focus on building out the Azure Functions which will enable real time data updates for the flight data on our map.
+In Part 2 of this tutorial, we will now focus on building out the Azure Functions which will enable real time data updates for the taxi data on our map.
 The following image describes the flow we are looking to create to enable real time functionality.

 1. A record or change is updated in the Event Hub.